-Counselor Education Student Organization (Idle for fall 2021)
+Counselor Education Student Organization

 There is a Counselor Education student group at the University of Kentucky.
 Students interested in joining should contact Dr. Wilson to express interest.
 Recent changes have been made to better accommodate students who are learning at a distance; geographic location does not matter!